ku-cms/TrackerDAQ/README.md

 ```

 For convenience, you can create an alias for this login command on your personal machine (if you are using Mac or Linux).
-Check which shell you are using with these commands in a terminal on your personal machine.
+First, check which shell you are using by running these commands in a terminal on your personal machine.
 ```
 echo $0
 echo $SHELL